Kuromishi/SHVFS_P103_GD07_Chloe/Assets/Scripts/Readme.txt

    You only have seven bullets at a time.
 You need to fill the bullets in a changed position.
 5.Display the amount of the zone controlled by each bear in the Gamescreen.
   [Countdown] Limited time to see which bear occupies the most area.(GUI Display)

+  There's also a start menu.
+The guide about the control is in the guide of the start menu.